Pharmacy Analyst Jobs in USA with Visa Sponsorship

 What visa options exist if I don't get selected in the H-1B lottery?

-If you're not selected, options include cap-exempt H-1B positions at qualifying nonprofits or universities, O-1A if you have significant professional recognition, or TN status for Canadian and Mexican nationals whose role fits the pharmacist category.
-Some Pharmacy Analysts also explore L-1 transfers if their current employer has a U.S. entity.
+If you're not selected, options include cap-exempt H-1B visa positions at qualifying nonprofits or universities, O-1A if you have significant professional recognition, or TN visa status for Canadian and Mexican nationals whose role fits the pharmacist category.
+Some Pharmacy Analysts also explore L-1 visa transfers if their current employer has a U.S. entity.
 Your specific situation determines which path is viable.

 What is the prevailing wage requirement for sponsored Pharmacy Analyst jobs?